Codecademy/docs/content/plotly/concepts/express/terms/box/box.md

   - 'paths/data-science-foundations'
 ---

-A box plot is a statistical representation of the distribution of a variable through its quartiles.
-The ends of the box represent the lower and upper quartiles, while the median(second quartile) is marked by a line inside the box.
-In Plotly, the **`.box()`** method is part of the high-level interface named `plotly.express`.
-It can create a box plot for one as well as two variables.
+A box plot is a visual representation of the distribution of numeric data through quartiles.
+It uses boxes and lines to depict the distributions of one or more groups of numeric data.
+The box limits indicate the range of the central 50% of the data, with a central line marking the median value.
+In Plotly, the **`.box()`** method is present in the `plotly.express` high-level interface, is used to make box plots with one or two variables.

 ## Syntax